You asked, and we listened! Here are answers to the most commonly asked questions about dairy foods.

 How many servings of dairy do adults and kids need each day?

 Dairy foods can play an important role in every stage of life.
 The DGA recommends 3 servings of low fat or fat free milk, cheese or yogurt daily for those nine years or older, 2 1/2 servings for those four to eight years old, and 2 servings for those two to three years old.
-The DGA does not include alternative beverages (other than soy beverages fortified with calcium, vitamin A and D) in the dairy group because “their overall nutritional content is not similar to dairy milk and fortified soy beverages.”
+USDA recommends that one serving of dairy is equal to an 8 ounce glass of milk, a 6 or 8 ounce container of yogurt, or 1 1/2 ounces of natural cheese.

 Is Greek yogurt healthier than regular yogurt?

-Just like traditional yogurt, Greek yogurt contains a powerful nutrient package that includes essential nutrients like calcium and protein, as well as live and active cultures.
+Just like traditional yogurt, Greek yogurt contains a powerful nutrient package that includes essential nutrients like calcium and protein, plus some contain live and active cultures.

 Some people choose Greek yogurt because of the thicker and more tart taste.
 Greek yogurt also contains about twice the protein and 14% less lactose (naturally occurring sugar) than regular yogurt, although this can vary depending on the brand.
 While regular yogurt has about 15% more calcium than Greek yogurt.
 So, choose whichever yogurt you prefer — they’re both healthy options!